 Address: 22 Phan Chau Trinh, Quang Nam province

 Com Ga Xi

-In a small alley in the old town, there is a small shop that’s always full of hungry foodies waiting for their plate of fantastic chicken rice.
-One interesting thing is not many westerners know this place but it is given the highest rating from the locals according to foody.vn.
-What you should know is that the shop is quite small and hot, so you (maybe) want to bring a hand fan with you.
-However, the quality of food there is really worth a try and the price is also very “local” – only 20,000 VND for a dish of rice chicken.
+In a hidden alley in the old town, there is a small shop that’s always full of hungry foodies waiting for their plate of fantastic chicken rice.
+One interesting thing is not many Westerners know this place but it is given the highest rating from the locals according to foody.vn.
+What you should know is that the shop is quite small and hot, so unless you have your own fan, you will be eating the Vietnamese way.
+However, the quality of food is really worth a try and the price is also very “local” – only 20,000 VND for a dish of rice chicken.

 Price: 20,000 – 50,000 VND